 A number of posts at my blog deal with old Dutch documents.
 I have looked here both at the Dutch letters surviving the centuries within the Prize Papers, and at projects dealing with other series within the archive of the High Court of Admiralty.
-In 2017 I looked at the 1623 Amboyna conspiracy trial with a numver of archival records in Dutch with transcriptions and translations into English.
+In 2017 I looked at the 1623 Amboyna conspiracy trial with several archival records in Dutch with transcriptions and translations into English.
 Faithful readers might remember my summer posting about the colonial records of New Netherland in New York.
 Part of the success to edit and digitized these records was the labor of several archivists and historians to transcribe these records.
 Some of these transcriptions proved to be crucial when a fire in 1911 hit the building of the State Library of New York destroying a substantial number of these Early Modern archival materials.

 In 2017 the department of Dutch Studies at Berkeley finished a project to publish transcribed Dutch colonial records in the Sluiter Collection of the Bancroft Library.
 Engel Sluiter donated his transcriptions made in Europe of Dutch archival records in 1996 to this library.
 You can download a PDF (3 MB) with a list of these materials prepared by Julie van der Horst.
 Seven boxes contain materials dealing with the New Netherland implantation.
 In this case the typed transcriptions were OCR-ed and checked by Julie van der Horst who is fluent in Dutch.
 Knowledge of Dutch was in this case more important than palaeographical skills.